theHardestThingIsNaming/M31/Notes.md

     - Nova ends up in M31
-    - 12 Leaders are faced with a hard situation of how to continue -> Janeway decides to keep the majority of the crew in status until they reach a planet -> This takes about 6 months to get to a promising cluster of planets -> Meanwhile the ousted military leaders aren't happy, with the lack of vision -> One or a few of them stage a cue
+    - 12 Leaders are faced with a hard situation of how to continue -> McKay decides to keep the majority of the crew in status until they reach a planet -> This takes about 6 months to get to a promising cluster of planets -> Meanwhile the ousted military leaders aren't happy, with the lack of vision -> One or a few of them stage a Coup d'état
         -> A new unwelcomed leader is placed at the head
     - bumpy but successful seeds are planted
         -> A colony is established and faces hard times, classes emerge